team-homestead/team-homestead.github.io/build-instructions.md

 4) Go back to your web browser and go to https://github.com/team-homestead/server and reapeat step 2 & 3.

 5) Open IntelliJ again.
-On the opening page, click on 'Import from existing' (if you already had an IntelliJ project open, go to (File|New|Project from Existing Sources)).
+On the opening page, click on 'Import project' (if you already had an IntelliJ project open, go to (File|New|Project from Existing Sources)).
 Search for and click on the folder named 'server' and click 'Ok'.
 A box will appear, import the project as a Maven project and click 'Finish'.

 6) In the project window on the left hand side, expand (server|src|main|java|edu.cnm.deepdive.server) and double click on 'PreloadLauncher'.
 Click on the green play icon on line 5, and click 'Run'.